llm-bible/llm-bible.github.io/_publications/shultz2024text.markdown

 bibkey: shultz2024text
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2403.17196"}
-tags: ['Model Architecture', 'Fine-Tuning', 'GPT']
+tags: ['Fine-Tuning', 'GPT', 'Model Architecture']
 ---
 We examine whether a leading AI system GPT4 understands text as well as humans do, first using a well-established standardized test of discourse